synesthesiam/voice2json/docs/whitepaper.md

 #### Grapheme to Phoneme

 A **grapheme to phoneme** model can be used to predict the pronunciation of words outside of the dictionary.
-This is a statisical model that maps sequences of characters (graphemes) to sequences of phonemes. `voice2json` uses a tool called [Phonetisaurus](https://github.com/AdolfVonKleist/Phonetisaurus) for this purpose.
+This is a statistical model that maps sequences of characters (graphemes) to sequences of phonemes. `voice2json` uses a tool called [Phonetisaurus](https://github.com/AdolfVonKleist/Phonetisaurus) for this purpose.

 ### Language Model